neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components-2/react-styled-components-2.md

 }
 ```

-To use the props to change the styles interpolate a function into the styling template sting.
+To use the props to change the styles interpolate a function into the styling template string.
 The function receives the props as an argument.

 For example, you can use the ternary operator to check whether a property is true or false: